openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-gauge.md

 > **NOTE**
 >
-> You are advised to use the **\<Text>** component to build the current value and auxiliary text.
+> You are advised to use the **Text** component to build the current value and auxiliary text.
 >
-> If the width and height of a child component are in percentage, the reference range is the rectangle whose outer ring is used as the inscribed circle.
+> If the width and height of the child component are in percentage, the reference range is the rectangle that has the outer ring as its inscribed circle.

 ## APIs

-Gauge(options:{value: number, min?: number, max?: number})
+Gauge(options: GaugeOptions)

-Creates a **\<Gauge>** component.
+Creates a **Gauge** component.

 **Widget capability**: This API can be used in ArkTS widgets since API version 9.